antoci-alin/antoci-alin/README.md

 - 🔭  I’m currently working on ... a lot of Vue.js & React.js projects!
 - 🌱  I’m currently learning ...
-ReactNative, Typescript, and more 🤩
+Angular, Typescript, Flutter and more 🤩
 - 👯  I’m looking to collaborate on ...
-Vue projects!
+Vue || React projects!
 - ⚡  Fun fact: I like to push buttons for no reason 😄.
 - 🦄  Also ... all my cool projects are private 😄